-3. All moving parts of the sight are permanently lubricated with the exception of the quick release lever.
-If audible sounds are generated when opening/closing lever, add a drop of lubricant to lever assembly.
-Do not try to lubricate any other moving part.
+3. All moving parts of the sight are permanently lubricated.
+Do not try to lubricate them.

 4. Never disassemble the sight's optical assembly!
 The optical cavity is purged, nitrogen filled, and sealed to achieve fog resistant performance.
 Disassembly will void the warranty and damage the sight.